Joohhnnyyy/Cortex/README.md

 ## License

-This project’s license is not set.
-Add a license file if needed.
+This project is licensed under the MIT License.
+See `LICENSE` for details.